First of His Name

 "First of His Name" is the fifth episode of the fourth season of HBO's medieval fantasy television series Game of Thrones.
 The 35th episode overall, it was written by series co-creators David Benioff and D. B. Weiss, and directed by Michelle MacLaren.
 It aired on May 4, 2014.

 In the episode, Tommen Baratheon is crowned as the new king of the Seven Kingdoms; Petyr "Littlefinger" Baelish and Sansa Stark arrive at the Eyrie and are welcomed by Lysa Arryn; Daenerys Targaryen decides to stay in Meereen; and Jon Snow leads an attack on the Night's Watch mutineers at Craster's Keep.
-The title of the episode refers to a phrase used during Tommen Baratheon's coronation, as "King Tommen of the House Baratheon, First of His Name".
-The episode received critical acclaim and set a new viewership record, where it was seen by 7.16 million viewers during its initial airing in the United States.
+The title of the episode refers to a phrase used during Tommen Baratheon's coronation, as "King Tommen of the House Baratheon, First of His Name."
+The episode received critical acclaim, with many praising the scene between Baelish and Lysa which reveals a big moment of the series' story, as well as the climactic battle sequence.
+It set a new viewership record, where it was seen by 7.16 million viewers during its initial airing in the United States.